boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 ### Unit testing and Data driven tests

-You should implement data driven testing to `test all user inputs` from the coming from the html forms.
+You should implement data driven testing to `test all user inputs` coming the from the html forms.

 * Should have `10 passing tests` using ci unit testing library.